Azure-Samples/azure-iot-hub-large-twin-example/README.md

 ```

 Through this structure, a device or module can report
-- the location of the currently applied asset
+- the location of the currently applied asset (e.g. the url to the blob container to which we uploaded `payload.txt`).
 - the timestamp of the applied asset, as echoed from the received `desired` properties

 ### Device Client